castanhell/gettingcleaningdata/Readme.md

 **Appropriately labels the data set with descriptive variable names.**

-I decided to use the original column labels to reduce the ammount of work, it should be okay according to the community.
+I decided to use the original column labels (Those used on the paper and available on the file *features.txt*)  to reduce the ammount of work, it should be okay according to the community.
 Just for sure I will let it clear in the code book the tidy_data represents mean_data for each Individual-ActivityName pair.

 **From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**